-Yes, it will help, and it will also clear out a path for you and tell you where you can proceed with your career trajectory.
+Yes, it will help, and it will also tell you where you could improve to proceed with your career trajectory.

 Furthermore, it will also send a clear message to your employers that you are willing to change and grow.
 After all, your work alone cannot send such a message.
 There are times where you have to let others know about your drive and ambition in all sorts of direct and indirect ways.

-Also, personally, you will know precisely where you need to work harder to stand out and be noticed by the industry people.
-As already mentioned, your career development's fate rests equally on getting noticed and growing with your skills and gaining more confidence.
+Also, you will know precisely where you need to work harder to stand out and be noticed by the industry people.
+As already mentioned, your career development's fate rests equally on getting noticed and growing with your skills, and gaining more confidence.

 3. Thinking Out of the Box and Your “Department”.

-Career growth isn’t something that comes to you.
-One should be willing to reach out and take it.
+Career growth isn’t something that comes to you, so you should be willing to plan and find ways to achieve it.
 You can justify sitting in your comfort zone in myriad ways, but it would be lying to yourself.

-Choosing a niche and working on it is great, but that niche should be made with a free mindset.
+Choosing a niche and working on it is excellent, but you should make it with a free mindset.
 The inhibitions about shifting departments and working in a new, seemingly hostile setting will surely be unpleasant.
 But, wait, who said taking charge of your career trajectory would be easy?

 Who knows, there might be a grand opening in a different department, and you might offer something the department desperately needs.
 This is how you can twist your career on its head in a moment of the decision.

 The trick is always to choose growth, discomfort, and positive change, over the comfort of a stagnant career.